Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Tax on IPO Listing Gains

-Previously, the short term capital gain tax on IPO was taxed as per your income tax slab, which could be as high as 30% for those in the highest bracket.
-The new flat rate of 20% is actually beneficial for high-income investors.
+In the past, the short-term capital gain tax on IPO was charged according to the income tax slab of the taxpayer, which could go up to 30% for those in the highest bracket.
+The new flat rate of 20% is actually a win-win situation for investors with high incomes.

 So in our example above, the tax on your ₹8,000 listing gain would be ₹1,600 (20% of ₹8,000).